 32. Shan Smith

-Season 41: Eigth Place
+Season 41: Eighth Place

 Days Played: 19

 Without question, Shan Smith is the greatest singular player to come out of the 40s and the biggest single snub on Season 50 considering how many people casting brought back from the “new era” of Survivor.
 Shan’s ability to manipulate the people around her was second to none on 41 and her presence was a rare bright spot on a season that went down as one of the show’s most hated.
 She convinced allies to give her their advantages.
 She went into the merge down in numbers but was able to maneuver herself into a power position.
-She had multiple pathways to the end with her conniving ally Ricard, and her race-based alliance, with enough winner’s equity to beat anyone she may have been up against in either scenario.
-And along the way, she literally wrote a theme song to go along with her manipulations in her head that the show actually turned into a real piece of music used in during the show.
-Her nonappearance on Survivor 50 is a crime almost as bad as her relegation to one of the show’s most forgettable seasons, threatening to make her a footnote in Survivor history instead of the beacon that she is.
+She had multiple pathways to the end between her conniving ally Ricard, and her race-based alliance, with enough winner’s equity to beat anyone she may have been up against in either scenario.
+And along the way, she literally wrote a theme song to go along with her manipulations in her head that the show actually turned into a real piece of music used during the show.
+Her nonappearance on Survivor 50 is a crime almost as bad as her relegation to one of the show’s most forgettable seasons, threatening to make her a footnote in Survivor history instead of the beacon that she should be.

 31. Ian Rosenberger